Achilles' Heel of Mamba: Essential difficulties of the Mamba architecture demonstrated by synthetic data: Mamba biases composite solution

 We design a task with fully symmetric setting as follows.
 The symmetric anchor pairs have the same function but they do not composite by elementary functions; only function ``43'' is unseen during the training.
 This leaves the symmetric solution as the only possible one.
 As shown in the Fig.~\ref{acc_composition}a, we found that standard Mamba can achieve $100\%$ in the test data of ``34'' function and fails to learn ``43'' via symmetric property.
 Additional experimental results are provided in the appendix.

-To better isolate the effect of asymmetry, we remove this asymmetry by setting all convolutional kernel weights to 1.
-As shown in the Fig.~\ref{acc_composition}b, once the asymmetric behavior is eliminated, Mamba biases learning the symmetric solution to fit the composite task.
+To better isolate the effect of convolution's asymmetry, we remove this asymmetry by setting all convolutional kernel weights to 1.
+As shown in the Fig.~\ref{acc_composition}b, once the asymmetry of convolution is eliminated, Mamba biases learning the symmetric solution to fit the composite task.

 This indicates that Mamba's preference for asymmetry stems from the inherent asymmetry of its nonlinear convolution.
 In Mamba, sequence information is fused through a nonlinear convolution operation, which serves as the input to the SSM module.
 Consider two sequences, $(v_1,v_2,v_3,v_4)$ and its reversed counterpart .
 For the convolution outputs of the above sequences, we define the final token of the result as follows: